Easy Aces: Episode status

 The program in syndication on the Yankee Network in 1945.

 Easy Aces survives with many of its best episodes intact thanks to a bit of foresight on the Aces' part.
 They owned the rights from the beginning, recorded ("transcribed," in the day's vernacular) just about all its episodes, and sold the syndication rights to over three hundred episodes from 1937 to 1941 to the Frederick Ziv Company, a Cincinnati-based distribution firm (and later producers of television shows like Bat Masterson), in 1945.

 These episodes became a bigger ratings hit in syndication than when the Aces and cast performed them originally.
-They are the Easy Aces episodes long since available to old-time radio collectors, in above-average sound condition, but minus their commercial spots, edited away the better to foster future, differently-sponsored airings.
-(The Library of Congress is believed to have perhaps one or two hundred more Easy Aces episodes in its collection as well.)
+These Easy Aces episodes are those available to old-time radio collectors, in above-average sound condition, but minus their commercial spots, edited away the better to foster future, differently-sponsored airings.
+The Library of Congress is believed to have perhaps one or two hundred more Easy Aces episodes in its collection.